maz365usergroup/maz365usergroup.github.io/README.md

 **November 18, 2020** at 8 AM US Eastern Time (UTC -4)- "Monitoring Refrigeration Trucks using IoT Central and PowerBI" with Victor Rodrigues.

+**December 16, 2020** at 8 AM US Eastern Time (UTC -4)- "ACR, ACI, ACS, AKS, DCK... aka the Container Alphabet Soup" with Peter De Tender.

+**January 20, 2021** at 8 AM US Eastern Time (UTC -4)- "Using Azure Functions to create a .Net core Web Apps with Azure Blob Storage and perform Blob Triggers and deploying Azure Function Apps in Azure Kubernetes Clusters using KEDA" with Menaka Baskerpillai.

 ## Past Sessions